Blizzard Beach vs. Typhoon Lagoon - Disney World Water Parks

 • Typhoon Lagoon opens / Blizzard Beach closes March 17, 2024

-We were a bit surprised to see that Disney has stuck with an imbalanced schedule, with Typhoon Lagoon being open for nearly 8 months and Blizzard Beach only 4 months each year.
+We’re surprised that Disney has stuck with an imbalanced schedule, with Typhoon Lagoon being open for nearly 8 months and Blizzard Beach only 4 months each year.
 But without anything else to guide us, here’s our best guess of how it will shape up in the future:

 • We assume only one water park will be open at a time going forward.

-• Blizzard Beach was open for the holidays in 2022 and 2023, a trend we expect to continue.
+• Blizzard Beach has been open for the holidays since 2022, a trend we expect to continue.

 • We expect Typhoon Lagoon to be open from mid-March to early November